 Position: Attacking midfielder

 Olmo quickly showed the talents that Barcelona had failed to secure.
 He was fast-tracked into Zagreb's first-team squad and made his debut in February 2015, aged just 16.
-Last June he was named Croatia's Player of the Year and helped his country win the U21 European Championships, with Olmo scoring three goals in the tournament – including one in the 2-1 win over Germany in the final.
+In June 2019 he was named Croatia's Player of the Year and helped his country win the U21 European Championships, with Olmo scoring three goals in the tournament – including one in the 2-1 win over Germany in the final.

 Plays a bit like: Isco